 Ideal Performance for Fingertip Grip

-If you prefer a nimble and quick gaming experience, the Razer Viper can deliver.
+If you prefer a nimble and quick gaming experience, the Razer Viper can certainly deliver.
 The compact frame molds to your fingers and is both lightweight and responsive to the touch.
 This is a gaming mouse best used with the fingertip grip, but it will work reasonably well for claw grip gamers as well.

 7. SteelSeries Rival 3

 The SteelSeries Rival has also packed in an array of lights that can be customized to suit the needs of your gaming experience.
-This gaming mouse is conveniently designed to work with both Windows and Mac, so it can double as a work mouse for creative professionals.
+This gaming mouse is conveniently designed to work with both Windows and Mac, so it can also double as a work mouse for creative professionals.

 8. Logitech G305 Lightspeed Mouse